How to Talk to Elderly Parents about Assisted Living

 It will be more effective if you offer options and not advice.
 Remember to ask for your parents' ideas.
 Express your concerns rather than telling them what they should do.
 Listen and don't be afraid of silence.
 Use open-ended questions that foster discussion rather than closed questions that are answered with a "yes" or "no."

-Your parents may not have enough information about the legal and financial options available to them.
+Your parents may not have enough information about the assisted living options available to them.
 You can play an important role by serving as a resource to them, and by providing materials for them to read.
 As they think about the information, it will offer many opportunities to talk with them.

 a) Your parents may be eligible for government programs.
 Check www.benefitscheckup.org for assistance for people over 55.
 You might find they're eligible for benefits that will help pay for prescription drugs, health care, utilities, and other essential items or services.